Is Diversion Available for Veterans for a DUI? Yes

 Hopkins then filed a petition for writ of mandate with Appellate Division of the Los Angeles Superior Court, asking that it reverse the trial court.
 The Appellate Division, however, denied the petition, citing to Vehicle Code § 23640(a) and Weatherill.

 Hopkins did not give up.
 He then filed a petition for writ of mandate to the Second Appellate District, asking it to order the Appellate Division to issue a writ of mandate to direct the trial court to vacate its ruling.
 The trial court’s ruling was that Hopkins was ineligible for diversion.

 The Second Appellate District took a more active approach to the issue of inconsistent statutes.
 It reminded the reader that the California Supreme Court had recently directed that a court must, “when reasonable, harmonize statutes, reconcile seeming inconsistencies in them and construe them to give force and effect to all of their provisions.”
 State Dept. of Public Health v.
 Superior Court (2015) 60 Cal.
 4th 940, 955-56 (State Dept.).

-The appellate district then examined Penal Code § 1001.80, emphasizing in its analysis that the statute states it applies “whenever” there is a misdemeanor offense and defendant is qualified.
-The appellate district stated there was no ambiguity in the statute at all.
+The appellate court then examined Penal Code § 1001.80, emphasizing in its analysis that the statute states it applies “whenever” there is a misdemeanor offense and defendant is qualified.
+The appellate court stated there was no ambiguity in the statute at all.

-The appellate district then looked to the prosecution’s opposition to Hopkins’ petition, wherein the prosecution said that the judge had discretion to deny diversion to an otherwise eligible veteran.
-To this, the appellate district pounced, finding this was incorrect.
+The appellate court then looked to the prosecution’s opposition to Hopkins’ petition, wherein the prosecution said that the judge had discretion to deny diversion to an otherwise eligible veteran.
+To this, the appellate court pounced, finding this was incorrect.
 Moreover, the appellate court cited to State Dept. again, saying “later enactments supersede earlier ones.”
 Id., at 160.